The Best Way to Wear Pants with Prosthesis: A Step-by-Step Guide for Amputees

 Tips for Making Pants More Comfortable with a Prosthesis

-Having mastered the art of wearing pants with a prosthesis, there are a few extra tips to enhance comfort.
+There are a few extra tips to enhance comfort when wearing pants with prostheses.
 A belt can help secure the pants around your waist, and prosthetic socks and liners can offer additional padding and protection for your residual limb.
 Don’t forget to add socks for extra cushioning and support while wearing pants.

 Customizing Pants